aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

             - `Latest Compatible Nvidia Display Driver for your system <https://www.nvidia.com/download/index.aspx>`_
             - Do not install CUDA Toolkit and cuDNN at this stage.
-              They are bundled with PyTorch when installed by pip, and will be installed via conda for TensorFlow.
+              They are bundled with PyTorch when installed by pip and will be installed via conda for TensorFlow.

       **Install for CPU**